kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 In this scenario $C = 1, \bar{\delta} = 0.05, \rho = 0.95$.
 We assume that there are equally many stereotypical and non-stereotypical examples and that the variance is maximal, so $\gamma = 0.5, \sigma^2 = 4$.

 With these settings, $n > 11903$; we would need a dataset of more than 11903 examples to claim with 95% confidence that the co-reference resolution system is gender-biased.
 This is roughly 3.8 times larger than [WinoBias](https://arxiv.org/abs/1804.06876), the largest dataset currently available for this purpose.
-As seen in the chart below, we could only use WinoBias if $\bar{\delta} = 0.0975$ -- that is, if the sample bias were almost twice as high.
+As seen below, we could only use WinoBias if $\bar{\delta} = 0.0975$ -- that is, if the sample bias were almost twice as high.

 <p align="center">
 	<img src="{{ site.url }}/blog/assets/bbu_3.png" style="width: 60%">